Jamie McCrimmon: Character history

-Together with the Doctor, Jamie encounters Cybermen, Daleks, the Yeti in the London Underground, the Ice Warriors, and many other dangers.
+Together with the Doctor, Jamie encounters Cybermen, Daleks, the Yeti in the London Underground, the Ice Warriors, and various other dangers.
 Jamie is particularly fond and protective of Victoria, due in part to her being an elegant Victorian lady.
-For example, in The Ice Warriors Jamie's first priority is to rescue Victoria despite being injured to the point where he can't walk.
+For example, in The Ice Warriors, Jamie's first priority is to rescue Victoria despite being injured to the point where he can't walk.
 Jamie is heartbroken when Victoria decides to stay with the Harris family at the end of Fury from the Deep, to the point of even being briefly angry with the Doctor for allowing her to leave (The Wheel in Space).
 Jamie initially finds Zoe's more modern attitudes and bossy nature irritating, but eventually adopts the same protective attitude disguised by the same bantering he engages in with the Doctor.
-Often Jamie's simple common sense beats Zoe's strict logic, such as in The Dominators where Jamie realises that the erupting volcano is going to threaten the TARDIS, while the Doctor and Zoe are still congratulating themselves on defeating their enemies.
+Oftentimes, Jamie's simple common sense beats Zoe's strict logic, such as in The Dominators where Jamie realises that the erupting volcano is going to threaten the TARDIS, while the Doctor and Zoe are still congratulating themselves on defeating their enemies.

-During the filming of The Mind Robber, Frazer Hines contracted chickenpox and was replaced for part of the serial by Hamish Wilson.
+During filming of The Mind Robber, Frazer Hines contracted chickenpox and was replaced for part of the serial by Hamish Wilson.
 This was written in as part of the story when Jamie is turned into a cardboard cut-out and has his face removed by the Master of the Land of Fiction.
 The Doctor's first attempt to reconstruct his face is unsuccessful.
-Eventually Jamie's real face is restored when Hines recovered.
+Eventually, Jamie's real face is restored when Hines recovered.

-Jamie's travels with the Doctor come to an end on the battlefields of The War Games, when the Time Lords finally put the Doctor on trial for interfering with the universe.
+Jamie's interdimensionary travels come to an end on the battlefields of The War Games, when the Time Lords place the Doctor on trial for interfering with the universe.
 For his offences, the Doctor is forced to regenerate and exiled to Earth.
-Jamie and Zoe are returned to their own times, their memories of the Doctor wiped, save for their first encounters with him.
+Jamie and Zoe are returned to their own times, their memories of the Doctor wiped, save for their first encounters.
 When last seen, Jamie is fighting an English redcoat back on the fields of Scotland.

-Frazer Hines returned to Doctor Who as an illusory image of Jamie in the 20th-anniversary special The Five Doctors.
-He also reprised the role in the 1985 serial The Two Doctors alongside Patrick Troughton and Colin Baker as the Second and Sixth Doctors, respectively, with the Sixth Doctor remembering that he was always rather fond of Jamie when they travelled together.
+Hines returned as an illusory image of Jamie in the 20th anniversary special "The Five Doctors".
+He also reprised the role in the 1985 serial The Two Doctors alongside Troughton and Colin Baker as the Second and Sixth Doctors, respectively.

+An older Jamie, still portrayed by Hines, returns in the 60th anniversary spin-off Tales of the TARDIS alongside Wendy Padbury as Zoe.
+Summoned into a Memory Tardis from their respective timelines Jamie and Zoe realise their memories of the Doctor have been restored.
+Jamie describes his life after returning to 18th century Scotland; he has five daughters and nineteen grandchildren.